Written by Sashank Prasad, M.D.

 What are the ‘red flags’ that my visual symptoms are not due to migraine?

 The typical symptoms of a visual migraine are “positive,” meaning that there is something shimmering or sparkling that is disrupting the vision.
-Migraines are less likely to cause an area of pure visual darkness without these “positive” features.
-Temporary visual darkness typically requires additional evaluation for other conditions, including a “mini-stroke” (a TIA, or transient ischemic attack).
+Migraines are less likely to cause "negative" symptoms of pure visual darkness.
+An episode of visual darkness typically requires additional evaluation for other conditions, including a “mini-stroke” (a TIA, or transient ischemic attack).

 Can I have a visual migraine without a headache?